Mario-Florio/social-media-app/README.md

 ### Creating an Account
 If the user chooses to create a new account, upon clicking the sign up link they will be presented with a new form titled "Sign Up".
 The user can now enter their desired credentials.

-While doing so, the sign up form provides the user with basic, inline form validation to assist with meeting program requirments prior to submission.
+While doing so, the sign up form provides the user with basic, inline form validation to assist with meeting form-field requirments prior to submission.

 <img src="./readme-imgs/user-manual/getting-started/creating-an-account/sign-up.png" width=500 style="margin-bottom: 2rem"/>

 Once successfully signed up the user will be automatically signed in.

 ### Finding friends
-Since a social media app is about socializing, the user will first want to find others on the platform to connect with.
-The "Featured" section provides a quickway for users to do so, displaying several users who are already on the app (if user is on a mobile device, the featured section will be accessible via tab).
+Since a social media app is about socializing the user will first want to find others on the platform to connect with.
+The "Featured" section provides a quickway for users to do so, displaying several other users who are on the available on the platform (if user is on a mobile device, the featured section will be accessible via tab).

 <div style="display: flex; gap: 1rem; flex-wrap: wrap; margin-bottom: 2rem">
     <img src="./readme-imgs/user-manual/getting-started/finding-friends/logged-in.png" width=700/>
     <img src="./readme-imgs/user-manual/getting-started/finding-friends/featured-mobile.png" width=200/>
 </div>

 Users can also choose to search for other users using the search bar.
 Upon typing, the search bar will display any users whos name contains the queried input.
-User can than select any of the displayed users to then go and visit their profile.
+User can then select any of the displayed users——doing so will redirect them to the said users profile.

 <img src="./readme-imgs/user-manual/getting-started/finding-friends/search-bar.png" width=500 style="margin-bottom: 2rem"/>

-Once at the desired users profile the ability to follow said user will become available via a "Follow" button...
+Once at the selected users profile, the ability to follow that user will become available via a "Follow" button:

 <img src="./readme-imgs/user-manual/getting-started/finding-friends/follow.png" width=700 style="margin-bottom: 2rem"/>

-and once followed this user will appear in the sidemenu of the user who followed, and their posts will appear in the feed on the home page.
+...and once followed, this user will appear in the sidemenu and their posts will appear in the feed of the home page of the user who followed them.

 <img src="./readme-imgs/user-manual/getting-started/finding-friends/first-friend-completed.png" width=700/>

 ### Your first post
 Being able to express yourself is a crucial part of social media applications.
-The major feature given to users to do so is posting.
-Posting is easy to do and is almost always accessible to the user.
-To post, all a user has to do is locate the post component (located at the top of the pages feed), type out a desired message, and click "Post".
+The major feature given to users to do so is *posting*.
+Posting is easy to do and is almost always available to the user.
+To post, all a user has to do is locate the post component (located at the top of the pages feed), input a message and click "Post".

 <img src="./readme-imgs/user-manual/getting-started/your-first-post/first-post.png" width=700 style="margin-bottom: 2rem"/>

-Upon doing so, the post will then be published and availble for all of the users followers to read and interact with (e.g. like & comment). **(Note: if you post on a users profile, it will be visible on their profile feed——that is, the feed which is displayed on their profile.)**
+Upon doing so the post will be published and availble for all of the users followers to read and interact with (e.g. like & comment). **(Note: if you post on a users profile, it will be visible on their profile feed——that is, the feed which is displayed on their profile.)**

 ## Features
 - [Dark Mode](#dark-mode)